German antitrust authorities restrict Facebook data use | CBC News

 Social media giant says it will appeal decision

-German antitrust authorities have issued a ruling prohibiting Facebook from combining user data from different sources.
+German antitrust authorities ruled Thursday against Facebook combining user data from different sources, saying it was exploiting its position as a dominant social media company in violation of European regulations.

-The Bundeskartellamt says Facebook users have only been able to use the social network on the condition that it can collect user data "outside of the Facebook website in the internet or on smartphone apps and assign these data to the user's Facebook account."
+The Federal Cartel Office, or Bundeskartellamt, said Facebook was guilty of "exploitative abuse" by forcing users to agree allow it to collect data from other Facebook-owned services like WhatsApp and Instagram, as well as third-party websites through the "Like" or "Share" features, and assign it to a user's Facebook account.

-This includes assigning data from Facebook-owned services like WhatsApp and Instagram, as well as third-party websites, to a Facebook user account.
+"On the one hand there is a service provided to users free of charge," Cartel Office president Andreas Mundt said.
+"On the other hand, the attractiveness and value of the advertising spaces increase with the amount and detail of user data.

-Bundeskartellamt president Andreas Mundt said Thursday that the ruling means "Facebook will no longer be allowed to force its users to agree to the practically unrestricted collection and assigning of non-Facebook data to their Facebook user accounts."
+"It is therefore precisely in the area of data collection and data use where Facebook, as a dominant company, must comply with the rules and laws applicable in Germany and Europe."

 Comments